regexman1/Pilot.lua-Luau-LSP/wiki/docs/Modules.md

 - **:GetValue**(_number_ Alpha, _Enum.EasingStyle_ EasingStyle, _Enum.EasingDirection_ EasingDirection) → _number_

 ## ar_input
-This modules types are currently too vague and hence documentation will not be writren until I write better types for it.
+This modules types are currently too vague and hence documentation will not be written until I write better types for it.
 **TBD**.